 This New York City euphemism is also a brand of tobacco.
 Other bullish yet delicate ways of saying B.S. include bullfeathers in Arkansas and bullcorn in Texas.

 Instead of “Hogwash!” you can also say, “Bottlewash!”
 What exactly is hogwash?
-The OED says it first referred to kitchen scraps used to feed pigs, then to any low quality alcohol, and then to something nonsensical or ridiculous.
+The OED says that it first referred to kitchen scraps used to feed pigs, then to any low quality alcohol, and then to something nonsensical or ridiculous.

 Chiefly used in the South, South Midland, and Northeast, bosh first appeared in English in the 19th century.
 It comes from the Turkish word bosh, meaning empty or worthless, which entered English because of its use in a popular novel at the time, Ayesha, the Maid of Kars by British writer and diplomat James Justinian Morier.